The hookup culture is the latest happenings in college and among teenagers. If you are wondering if hooking up bad, we have the answer for you.

 The participants were asked to characterize the morning after a hookup.
 The results revealed 82 percent of men and 57 percent of women were generally glad they had done it.

 Many people feel casual sex can be a big stress buster.
-For some, hooking up or casually seeing someone helps them to stay invested in other important things like career and productivity.
+For some, hooking up or casually seeing someone helps them stay invested in other important things like career and productivity.

-On the positive side, being single helps you to free up time and pursue other hobbies and goals.
+On the positive side, being single helps you free up time and pursue other hobbies and goals.

 Some feel that hook up culture helps them save money (relationships are expensive).
 Another plus point is you can meet different types of people before making any commitment.
 However, not everyone may feel the same.

 One of the most significant consequences of being in a no strings attached relationship is the fear of getting infected by any sexually transmitted disease.